tim-montmorency/compendium/docs/582-312–video2/exerices_ai/04_creer_image_style_02.md

 [📁 Document de départ](../assets/image/04_rosie_pieuvre.png){ .md-button }   <br>

 ## Étapes

 - [ ] **Télécharger l'image de référence** :
-   - Sélectionne l'icône d'image dans le Prompt.
+   - Sélectionne l'icône d'image dans le prompt pour télécharger l'image de référence.

 - [ ] **Télécharger l'image de style** :
-   - Sélectionne l'icône de trombone dans le Prompt.
+   - Sélectionne l'icône de trombone dans le prompt pour attacher l'image de style.

-- [ ] **Écrire un prompt l'image** :
+- [ ] **Écrire un prompt pour l'image** :
-   - Rédige un prompt (ex. : "A realistic portrait of a young woman including her face is covered shiny pink plastic....").
+   - Rédige un prompt détaillé (ex. : A pale-skinned redheaded woman with vibrant, flowing hair stands in a 1950s German train station.
+A large, intricately detailed octopus wraps its tentacles around her neck and shoulders.
+The station, with its post-war architecture--large windows, stone walls, and vintage signage--has an eerie and oppressive atmosphere.
+Around her, people are collapsed on the ground, some visibly ill, others dead, their bodies contorted in dramatic, unsettling poses.
+Trains emerge from the station's doors, their metal exteriors weathered and grimy, releasing thick clouds of smoke that swirl ominously through the space.
+The entire scene is bathed in dim, cinematic lighting, casting long, surreal shadows.
+In the style of Gregory Crewdson, the composition is meticulously staged, with hyperrealistic details and a dreamlike, unsettling quality that heightens the haunting, mysterious mood.

 ***